Ngwah Desmond Ngwah Desmond

 40% of users won’t return to a slow site.

-Your website’s loading time influences how users perceive your professionalism and credibility. - How Speed Affects SEOGoogle uses site speed as a ranking factor.
+2. How Speed Affects SEOGoogle uses site speed as a ranking factor.
 Here’s how it plays a role:

 Core Web Vitals: Google evaluates your page’s Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).